mindee/mindee-api-ruby/README.md

 # Init a new client
 mindee_client = Mindee::Client.new(api_key: 'my-api-key')

-# Load a file from disk and parse it
+# Load a file from disk
 input_source = mindee_client.source_from_path('/path/to/the/file.ext')
 result = mindee_client.parse(
   input_source,